cintia-shinoda/cintia-shinoda/README.md

 🎓 Systems Analyst with an MBA in Artificial Intelligence and currently pursuing a Bachelor's Degree in Data Science.

-👩🏻‍💻 Have experience in Python, SQL, R, and Excel.
+👩🏻‍💻 Have experience and knowledge in Python, SQL, R, and Excel.

 💻 Interested in Data Science and Artificial Intelligence.